semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 slug: taint-mode
 append_help_link: true
 description: >-
-  Taint mode allows you to write simple rules that catch complex injection bugs.
+  Taint mode allows you to write simple rules that catch complex injection bugs thanks to taint analysis (aka taint tracking).
 ---

-# Taint tracking
+# Taint analysis

-Semgrep supports intra-procedural [taint analysis](https://en.wikipedia.org/wiki/Taint_checking).
-This data-flow analysis feature tracks the flow of untrusted (**tainted**) data throughout the body of a function or method.
+Semgrep supports [taint analysis](https://en.wikipedia.org/wiki/Taint_checking) (or taint tracking) via so-called taint rules (`mode: taint`).
+Taint analysis is a data-flow analysis that tracks the flow of untrusted (**tainted**) data throughout the body of a function or method.
 Tainted data originate from tainted **sources**.
 If tainted data are not transformed or checked accordingly (**sanitized**), taint analysis reports a finding whenever tainted data reach a vulnerable function (called **sink**).
 Tainted data flow from sources to sinks through **propagators** (such as assignments, or function calls).

 The following video provides a quick overview of taint mode:
 <iframe class="yt_embed" width="100%" height="432px" src="https://www.youtube.com/embed/6MxMhFPkZlU" frameborder="0" allowfullscreen></iframe>